licyp/SaveOutlookEmails/README.md

 Note: if your IT system blocks the use of `bas` files, then:

-   1. Download a copy of the CodeInText.zip.
+   a.
+Download a copy of the CodeInText.zip.
-   2. Drag and drop `BackBar.frm` and `BackupBar.frx`
+   b.
+Drag and drop `BackBar.frm` and `BackupBar.frx`
-   3. Copy the content of `ThisOutlookSession.txt` and paste it to ThisOutlookSession (as in gif above)
+   c.
+Copy the content of `ThisOutlookSession.txt` and paste it to ThisOutlookSession (as in gif above)
-   4. Copy the content of `AllInText.txt`
+   d.
+Copy the content of `AllInText.txt`
-   5. Create a new module: in VBA editor `[Menu bar\ Insert\ Module]`
+   e.
+Create a new module: in VBA editor `[Menu bar\ Insert\ Module]`
-   6. Paste the code there
+   f.
+Paste the code there

 5. Add auto run code to [ThisOutlookSession](https://github.com/licyp/SaveOutlookEmails/blob/master/Code/ThisOutlookSession.txt)